jiumao2/pyDANT/docs/IO.rst

 ``RunTimeSec.npy`` contains the total run time in seconds.

 ``Output.npz`` is a compressed file that contains all the above files and some additional information, such as the number of units, sessions, and clusters.
-It is designed to mimic the ``Output.mat`` file which is the main output of the MATLAB version of Kilomatch.
+It is designed to mimic the ``Output.mat`` file which is the main output of the MATLAB version of DANT.